 Halloween doesn’t have to mean eating candy.
 Sure, it’s fun to count up all of the pieces of candy your kids get after a full night of trick-or-treating.
 We always make it a math lesson with our kids for them to sort the candy by type and find different ways to count them up.
 But, the last thing we want is for them to eat all of that fat, sugar, and high-fructose corn syrup.
 We do let them keep a few of the better quality pieces (meaning dark chocolate), but we also have for them some homemade goodies that we know they’ll love.
 Try out some of our creations (all are gluten-free and dairy-free) and have a much happier and healthier Halloween.

 - 12 Pamela’s gluten-free cinnamon grahams

 - 24 large Dandie’s vegan marshmallows

 - Place 6 graham crackers on a plate.
-Top each with 2 chocolate kisses.
+Top each with 1 piece dark chocolate.